sarjarapu/k8-mongo/README.md

 MONGODB_VERSION="3.6.5"
 ```

-> Note: _Please ensure that the MongoDB version is selected in the Version Manager of your Ops Manager or Cloud Manager._
+> Note: _Please ensure that the MongoDB version is selected in the Version Manager of your Ops Manager._

 ## Create a simple replica set